dotnet/docs/docs/architecture/grpc-for-wcf-developers/self-hosted.md

 > [!TIP]
 > If you have a GUI environment available on your host, a few graphical log viewers are available for Linux, such as *QJournalctl* and *gnome-logs*.

-To learn more about querying the systemd journal from the command line with journalctl refer to [the man pages](https://manpages.debian.org/buster/systemd/journalctl.1).
+To learn more about querying the systemd journal from the command line with `journalctl`, see [the man pages](https://manpages.debian.org/buster/systemd/journalctl.1).

 ## HTTPS Certificates for self-hosted applications

-When running a gRPC application in production you should use a proper TLS certificate from a trusted Certificate Authority (CA).
-This could be a public CA, or an internal one for your organization.
+When running a gRPC application in production, you should use a proper TLS certificate from a trusted Certificate Authority (CA).
+This CA could be a public CA, or an internal one for your organization.
 On Windows hosts, the certificate should be loaded from a secure [Certificate Store](https://docs.microsoft.com/windows/win32/seccrypto/managing-certificates-with-certificate-stores) using the [X509Store class](https://docs.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.x509store?view=netcore-3.0).
 On Linux hosts, the certificate may be created using one of the [X509Certificate2 constructors](https://docs.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.x509certificate.-ctor?view=netcore-3.0), either from a file (for example a `.pfx` file protected by a strong password), or from binary data retrieved from a secure storage service such as [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).

 Kestrel can be configured to use a certificate in two ways: from configuration, or in code.